Ambrose: Gratian

 Ambrose and Gratian first met, after this, in 379 during a visit to Milan.
-The bishop made a good impression on Gratian and his court, which was pervasively Christian and aristocratic – much like Ambrose himself.
+The bishop made a good impression on Gratian and his court, which was a mixture of Christian and aristocratic – much like Ambrose himself.
 (Note: Two laws were recorded from this time.
 One of these cancelled the "law of toleration" Gratian had previously issued at Sirmium.
 This toleration allowed freedom of worship to all with the exception of the heretical Manichaeans, Photinians and Eunomians.
 The law cancelling this has been presented in previous scholarship as proof of Ambrose's influence over Gratian, but the law's target was Donatism which had failed to be listed in the exceptions.
 There is no evidence to support Ambrose as having had anything to do with this restatement since sanctions against Donatism had existed since Constantine.)
 The emperor returned to Milan in 380 to find that Ambrose had complied with his request for a statement of his faith – in two volumes – known as De Fide: a statement of orthodoxy and of Ambrose' political theology, as well as a polemic against the Arian heresy – intended for public discussion.
 The emperor had not asked to be instructed by Ambrose, and in De Fide Ambrose states this clearly.
 Nor was he asked to refute the Arians.
 He was asked to justify his own position, but in the end, he did all three.

 It seems that by 382 Ambrose had replaced Ausonius to become a major influence in Gratian's court.
 Ambrose had not yet become the "conscience" of kings he would in the later 380s, but he did speak out against reinstating the Altar of Victory.
 In 382, Gratian was the first to divert public financial subsidies that had previously supported Rome's cults.
 Before that year, contributions in support of the ancient customs had continued unchallenged by the state.